This page is maintained as conservative homeowner guidance and updated when linked official materials or local workflow notes change.

 Find the SCDES county or regional contact first, because South Carolina routes final inspections, permit-copy requests, and after-submission questions through county-specific offices.

-Why does South Carolina permit content need to mention D-1740 and permit copies?
+Why does South Carolina permit content need to mention D-1740, site evaluation, and permit copies?

-South Carolina quote conversations get more real once you know which SCDES office holds the file and whether the permit copy, D-1740, or final-inspection path is already in view.
+South Carolina quotes get real after you confirm the SCDES office, the D-1740 path, the permit copy, and final-inspection status.
 The calculator result already shows the likely tank band, system class, cost range, and state-specific rule context.
-If you already know the project type, you can also skip straight to the short quote form.
+Use the file, permit, or authority path above before you move into quote mode.